11 Research-Backed Health Benefits Of Fenugreek Seeds

 1. Delays Aging

 Fenugreek seeds have some specific benefits for women.
-They are considered emmenagogues and can help stimulate uterine contractions.4
+They are considered emmenagogues, that is something that can increase menstrual flow, and can help stimulate uterine contractions.4

-In addition, they are used as galactagogues to enhance milk production in lactating mothers.
-This particularly useful for nursing mothers who face problems of inadequate breast milk production.
+Fenugreek seeds are used as galactagogues to enhance milk production in lactating mothers.
+This particularly useful for nursing mothers who produce inadequate breast milk.
 However, it is important to note that no extensive studies have been done to back up this claim and evidence is derived from traditional use and anecdotal evidence.5 Ayurveda uses the seeds as a gruel combined with sugar and milk.6

 The oil from fenugreek seeds can be used to soften skin and act as an emollient.7 Just add a few drops of fenugreek oil to a base oil like olive oil or jojoba oil and apply to the affected area to soothe the irritated skin.